Ekow Essuman

-Ekow 'The Engine' Essuman (born 30 March 1989) is a Motswana-British professional boxer.
+Ekow 'The Engine' Essuman (born 30 March 1989) is a Botswana-British professional boxer.
 At regional level, he has held multiple welterweight championships, including the British and Commonwealth titles from 2021 to 2023.
 He holds a notable win over former undisputed light-welterweight champion Josh Taylor.

 Professional career

 Essuman made his professional debut on 1 December 2016, scoring a four-round points decision (PTS) victory against Andrej Cepur at the Holiday Inn, Birmingham, England.

 After compiling a record of 8–0 (2 KOs), he faced Andy Keates for the vacant English welterweight title on 20 October 2018 at the Harvey Hadden Sports Village in Nottingham, England.
 Essuman knocked Keates down twice in the fourth round en route to a fifth-round technical knockout (TKO).
 He returned to the Harvey Hadden Sports Village for his next fight, successfully defending his English title against former British super-lightweight champion, Tyrone Nurse, via majority decision (MD) on 16 March 2019.
 Two judges scored the bout in favour of Essuman with 98–93 and 96–94 while the third scored it a draw at 95–95.
 After a stoppage win over William Warburton in July and a PTS victory over Zygimantas Butkevicius in October, Essuman finished 2019 with a second defence of his title on 30 November, defeating Curtis Felix Jr via eighth-round TKO at the York Hall in London.

 Essuman defended his British, Commonwealth and IBF European welterweight belts, against Darren Tetley on 23 April 2022, on the undercard of Tyson Fury vs. Dillian Whyte.

 He lost his titles and unbeaten record to Harry Scarff at Manchester Arena on 18 November 2023 via unanimous decision.

 Essuman stopped Owen Cooper in the final round to win the WBO European welterweight title at Manchester Arena on 20 July 2024.

 He made a successful first defense of his title with a majority decision victory over Ben Vaughan at Resorts World Arena in Birmingham on 2 November 2024.

 Essuman defeated Josh Taylor by unanimous decision to win the vacant WBO Global title at the SSE Hydro in Glasgow on 24 May 2025.

 He lost the title in his first defense against Jack Catterall by 11th round technical knockout at Tottenham Hotspur Stadium in London on 15 November 2025.